Don't undermine local jurisdiction

 In 2014, the community told Woodfibre LNG that there is no housing available for its workers in Squamish.
 The company ignored our concerns.

-The District of Squamish asked Woodfibre LNG to build permanent housing that could become a legacy benefit for the community.
+The community asked Woodfibre LNG to build permanent housing that could become a legacy benefit for the community.
 Woodfibre LNG has had since 2015 to make a safe plan to house its workers and has failed to do so.

 Instead it has invested in a cheap and temporary solution that fails to leave a legacy for the community.
 Imagine if Woodfibre LNG had invested $100 million in affordable housing to demonstrate its commitment as a good corporate citizen?